risk-first/website/menagerie/Complexity-Risk.md

 It's not long before someone comes down with food poisoning.

+![Complexity Risk and it's implications](images/generated/risks/complexity/complexity-risk-impact.png)

 We wouldn't tolerate this behaviour in a restaurant kitchen, so why put up with it in a software project?

-![Complexity Risk and it's implications](images/generated/risks/complexity/complexity-risk-impact.png)
+This state-of-affairs is illustrated in the above diagram: [Complexity Risk](Complexity-Risk) can be a cause of [Operational Risks](Operational-Risk) and [Security Risks](Agency-Risk#security-risk).

 ## Feature Creep